SysKitTeam/docs-point/integrations/syskit-point-api.md

 ---
-description: This article explains how to get started with Syskit Point API.
+description: This article explains how to get started with the Syskit Point API.
 ---

 # Syskit Point API